🍪 By using this website, you agree to our privacy policy

 2) Ahrefs

-Ahrefs is a popular link building tool, and it’s the one that we use at LinkBuilder when performing SEO audits.
+Ahrefs is a popular backlink audit tool, and it’s the one that we use at LinkBuilder when performing a link profile audit.

-It provides a ton of information into your backlink profile, such as:
+It provides in-depth information about your backlink profile, such as:

-The biggest benefit of Ahrefs over Search Console is that it provides a ton of context around each link.
+👍 The biggest benefit of Ahrefs over Search Console is that it provides a lot of context around each link.
 And DR is an easy way to assess the link profile of both your website and others.

-The biggest issue is that Ahrefs pricing starts at $99 per month.
+👎 The biggest issue is that Ahrefs’ pricing starts at $99 monthly, which may be steep for those starting out.

 3) Moz

-Moz is another popular SEO tool that provides plenty of essential backlink information.
+Moz is another popular tool that provides plenty of essential backlink data.

-One of the best metrics offered by Moz is Spam Score, which is a quick way to assess how spammy a site’s backlink profile is.
+👍 One of the best metrics Moz offers is Spam Score, which is a quick way to assess how spammy a site’s backlink profile is.

-Moz pricing starts at $99, although you can try out most of the tools for free.
+👎 Moz’s pricing starts at $99; however, you can try out most of the tools for free.

 4) Other SEO Tools

-Most SEO tools will provide the metrics you need to perform a backlink analysis.
-SEMRush, Majestic, and SpyFu are all good alternatives to the above list.
+Most tools will provide the metrics you need for backlink analysis.
+Majestic and SpyFu are also good alternatives to the above list.

 How to Perform a Backlink Audit: An 8 Step Process